hmftj/olpadoc/README.md

 # olpadoc
-OLPADOC is online patient and doctor portal
+OLPADOC is online patient and doctor facilitation portal